Working with PCPs - II

 1. Check for document updates to make sure you print out the latest PDF version of Key Articles.

-4. To obtain copies of articles that are not Open Access, try requesting them from a nearby medical school library.
+3. To obtain copies of articles that are not Open Access, try requesting them from a nearby medical school library.
 Many health libraries offer this as a free service to the community.
 I have used the Stanford Health Library for this in the past.
-If I could chose just one article to share with every clinician, it would be Dr. Vivino’s review article, item 1 on the Key Articles page.
+If I could chose just one succinct overview of Sjogren's, it would be Dr. Vivino’s review article (2).
+I highly recommend that every PCP and rheumatologist read Kathy Hammitt's article, Sjogren's: the patient's perspective.